edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

     ```

 Under the hood, this simply adds the provided route, handler, and method to the gorilla `mux.Router` used in the SDK.
 For more information on `gorilla mux` you can check out the github repo [here](https://github.com/gorilla/mux).
-You can access the `interfaces.ApplicationService` API for resources such as the logging client by pull it from the context as shown above -- this is useful for when your routes might not be defined in your main.go, where you have access to the ``interfaces.ApplicationService`` instance.
+You can access the `interfaces.ApplicationService` API for resources such as the logging client by pulling it from the context as shown above -- this is useful for when your routes might not be defined in your `main.go`  where you have access to the ``interfaces.ApplicationService`` instance.

 ### Target Type